learn

 What Causes Poor Thoracic Mobility?

-woman with back pain - Thoracic Mobility Exercises
+Man in Exercise Pose - Thoracic Mobility Exercises

 Mobility training expert Dr. Adam Beck, DPT, calls the thoracic spine the “neglected middle child of the spine.”
 It’s easy to see why.
 Most people know that the lower back and cervical spine can become stiff and immobile with a lack of movement or repetitive postures.